imixs/manik-hot-deploy/README.md

 Maven Incremental hot deploy - a plugin for the Eclipse IDE

-There are different ways how to deploy Java EE application into an application server like Glassfish or JBoss.
+There are different ways how to deploy a Java EE application into an application server like Glassfish or JBoss.
 You can deploy your application using a command line tool or a web interface provided by your sever.
-Or you can use the autodeploy feature which means that you simply copy your application into a specific folder of your server (e.g. ../domains/mydomain/autodeploy/ for Glassfish)
+Or you can use the autodeploy feature which means that you simply copy your application into a specific folder of your server.

 The Eclipse IDE provides a plugin called "Web Tools Plattform" (WTP) which supports the hot deployment functionality for some application and web servers.
 But if you are using the Maven build tool the Ecipse WTP feature did not integrate smoothly with the maven project structure.
-So is most cases the hot deployment feature will get lost and the development and deployment will become time intensive and frustrating.
+So in most cases the hot deployment feature will get lost and the development will become time intensive and frustrating.
 This is the moment where manik-hot-deploy comes into play. manik-hot-deploy is an Eclipse plugin which supports hotdeployment functionality for your maven java enterprise project.
 It is easy to configure and speed-up the development of web and enterprise applications.